 -

-Example 1: An employee received the statutory transition allowance at dismissal due to reorganisation.
-After negotiations with his lawyer, he received 3 extra monthly salaries.
+Example 1: An employee received, upon dismissal due to reorganization, the statutory transition payment.
+After negotiations through his lawyer, he received 3 additional monthly salaries.

 -

-Example 2: An employee with a 1-year temporary contract received a transition allowance of € 800.
-He was initially unaware of this.
+Example 2: An employee with a 1-year temporary contract still received a transition allowance of € 800.
+He did not know this at first.

 -